d-exclaimation/pioneer/Documentation/guides/advanced/fluent.md

 The GraphQL Foundation provided a specification for solution to the [N+1 problem](#n1-problem) called `dataloader`.
 Essentially, dataloaders combine the fetching of process across all resolvers for a given GraphQL request into a single query.

 !!!success DataLoader with async-await
+Newest version of DataLoader already provide extensions to use it with async await.

-Since `v0.5.2`, Pioneer already provide extensions to use DataLoader with async await !!!
+However if you are using older version of DataLoader, Pioneer also provide extensions to use DataLoader with async await since `v0.5.2`.
+!!!

 The package [Dataloader](https://github.com/GraphQLSwift/DataLoader) implement that solution for [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/DataLoader).